Master’s in Mathematics: Education Emphasis

-A Master of Science in Mathematics with an Emphasis in Education degree from Grand Canyon University can allow individuals with a background in math to find work in a meaningful higher education career.
-As a master’s in math education program graduate, you will be taught to teach undergraduate math courses at two or four-year institutions.
-You will also be qualified to teach in online environments.
+The Master of Science in Mathematics with an Emphasis in Education from Grand Canyon University is designed for those who have a background in math and wish to work in a higher education career.
+As a master’s student, you will be taught the skills needed to teach undergraduate math courses at higher education institutions and work toward being qualified to teach in online environments.1,2

-A deeper understanding of mathematics is one goal of the GCU master’s in math education degree emphasis.
-A second goal is to learn teaching and classroom techniques to help you become an undergraduate math teacher.
+Teaching a deeper understanding of mathematics is one goal of this degree emphasis.
+A second goal is to teach pedagogy and classroom techniques to help you pursue your goal of becoming an undergraduate math instructor.
 Theoretical and practical applications of both mathematics and instruction are at the heart of this degree program.
+It’s important to note that teachers at the postsecondary level typically need a doctoral degree in their field.
+However, a master’s degree may be accepted at some universities and community colleges.3

 Loading Form